Undergraduate Medical Education

 Review this list of 2020-2021 Wellness Resources and find one that’s right for you.

-Elements is an online, self-paced series of modules that are meant to promote medical student wellness.
+Elements is an online, self-paced series of videos that are meant to promote medical student wellness.
 Through holistic health, students can create self-care strategies designed to promote academic, personal, and professional success.
 The program empowers students to embrace a healthy lifestyle in mind, body, and spirit.
-Visit the Elements page for more information and sign up.

 Family Elements is a program that engages medical student families in the medical school experience.
 Parents, spouses, and children of prospective/current medical students are encouraged to visit the Family Elements page for tips on how to best support the student in their lives.
 You can also sign up for a monthly Family Elements newsletter offering resources for families and information on upcoming highlights of the medical school experience.
 UME wellness engages with families at welcome weekend and orientation. *Student approval is required to receive communication from the Long School of Medicine.